 Oregon is in the majority of states that have adopted the Uniform Prenuptial Agreement Act (UPAA), which outlines the requirements for a prenuptial agreement to be enforceable.

-If a couple enters into a void marriage (because the spouses are closely related or one spouse is already married or underage), a prenuptial agreement will be upheld only to prevent an unfair result.
+If a couple enters into a void marriage (because the spouses are closely related or one spouse is already married or underage), the court will uphold a prenuptial agreement only to prevent an unfair result.
 Nevertheless, the majority of premarital contracts are enforceable unless one of the following factors exists:

-Moreover, alimony provisions can be struck down if a spouse is forced to seek public assistance because he or she is deprived of alimony under a premarital agreement.
-In that circumstance, a court can go against the prenuptial agreement and award alimony to a needy spouse.
+Moreover, alimony provisions can be struck down if a spouse is forced to seek public assistance under a premarital agreement.
+In that circumstance, a court can go against the prenup and award alimony to a needy spouse.

-A premarital agreement that awards more money to one spouse won’t necessarily be deemed unconscionable.
-An agreement must have an extreme result for it to be unconscionable.
-In one Oregon case, a prenuptial agreement that awarded the marital home, as well as any increase in its value to the husband, was considered fair.
-The wife wasn’t unfairly surprised by the result of the premarital agreement; thus, the agreement was upheld.
+The court won't necessarily deem a premarital agreement unconscionable if it awards more money to one spouse than the other.
+The contract must have an extreme result for it to be unreasonable.
+For example, in one Oregon case, a prenuptial agreement that awarded the marital home, as well as any increase in its value to the husband, was considered fair.

-It’s always wise to consult an attorney before signing a prenuptial agreement.
-Prenuptial contracts are often complex, contain lots of legal jargon, and may require the assistance of an attorney to decipher.
-If you have additional questions regarding prenuptial agreements, contact an Oregon family law attorney for advice.
+It's always wise to consult an attorney before signing a prenuptial agreement.
+Prenuptial contracts are often complicated, contain lots of legal jargon, and may require the assistance of an attorney to decipher.
+If you have additional questions regarding prenups, contact an Oregon family law attorney for advice.